Long-legged bat: Echolocation

 Like many species in the order Chiroptera, M. macrophyllum uses echolocation to navigate its environment and detect its prey.
 These bats are able to do this by sending out sound waves and receiving these waves when they bounce off various objects.
 As the long-legged bat approaches an object, the frequency of their echolocation signals will increase so they are able to create a better spatial map.

-Unlike many bat species from the family Phyllostomidae that use low-intensity "whispering" echos, the long-legged bat has been shown to produce high-intense echolocation calls to detect its prey.
-M. macrophyllum will adjust the intensity of its calls depending on its environment.
-When in areas with high acoustic clutter, the bats will decrease their signal intensity, while in more open areas, the bats will increase their signal intensity.
+Unlike many bat species from the family Phyllostomidae, which use low-intensity "whispering" echos, the long-legged bat has been shown to produce high-intense echolocation calls to detect prey.
+M. macrophyllum adjusts the intensity of its calls depending on its environment.
+When in areas with high acoustic clutter, the bats will decrease their signal intensity, while in more open areas, the bats increase their signal intensity.
 By increasing call intensity in a more open environment, this allows these bats to have a broader detection range for food.
 Average intensity output has been shown to increase by 11 dB, corresponding to a 4x amplitude increase when echolocating in open environments compared to enclosed environments.